kaypeter87/kaypeter.com/content/posts/whoami.md

 tags: ['post', 'introduction']
 ---

-My name is Peter Kay, I'm a Senior Site Reliability Engineer at [Flatiron Health](https://flatiron.com).
+My name is Peter Kay, I'm a Staff Site Reliability Engineer at [Flatiron Health](https://flatiron.com).
 Before that, I was an SRE at [Stack Overflow](https://stackoverflow.com).
 My days consist of writing code, being a husband, a sysadmin, failing horribly in networking, and experimenting with my home lab.
 I am a firm believer in open source and its